-After submitting your application you will receive an email containing log-in details for our Applicant Portal.
-You can use the portal to track the progress of your application, upload additional supporting information, log an enquiry, access FAQs and view UCEM policies and other useful information.
-The acknowledgement email will also contain a copy of your application form for your records.
+After submitting your application you will receive an email with a link to your applicant portal.
+A copy of your application form will also be attached for your records.
+You can use the applicant portal to track the progress of your application, upload additional supporting information, update your personal details, log an enquiry, access FAQs and view UCEM policies and other useful information.

-Your application will then be assessed by a member of the Admissions Team.
-If you have applied for credit transfer, or if you do not meet the standard entry requirements for the course, your application may be referred to the Programme Leader for a decision.
+Your application will then be assessed by a member of the Admissions Team within 10 working days.
+If you have applied for credit transfer, or if you do not meet the standard entry requirements for the programme, your application may be referred to the Programme Leader for a decision.

 Please note that we are unable to assess your application without seeing copies of your qualification certificates.
 If you do not upload certificates to your application form before submitting it to us you can log in to the applicant portal and upload them later.
 Your application may be put on hold and a decision postponed until we receive copies of your documents.
 You will be sent an email to notify you if your application is being put on hold.